 Tourism and sustainability cannot be completely reconciled.
 However, the Jungfrau Region strives to have a positive influence on nature, society and the economy.

-Kraftwerke Oberhasli AG produces electricity on a large scale with its 13 hydroelectric power stations and eight storage lakes.
+Kraftwerke Oberhasli AG produces electricity on a large scale with its 13 hydroelectric power stations and eight storage lakes and Holzwärme Grindelwald generates energy from wood.
 But many railways, hotels and adventure providers also generate energy from natural resources.

 Ecosystem worth protecting